WASdev/ci.docker.websphere-traditional/README.md

 RUN /work/configure.sh
 ```

-### Running Python scripts individually
+### Running Jython scripts individually

-If you have some Python scripts that must be run in a certain order, or if they require parameters to be passed in, then you can directly call
+If you have some Jython scripts that must be run in a certain order, or if they require parameters to be passed in, then you can directly call
 the `/work/configure.sh` script - once for each script.

 Let's say you have 2 scripts, `configA.py` and `configB.py`, which must be run in that order.
 You can configure them via the following Dockerfile: